scipy/scipy.org/README.md

 # scipy.org

-The SciPy organization website is built on the theme [scientific-python-hugo-theme](https://github.com/scientific-python/scientific-python-hugo-theme) and served using [Hugo](https://gohugo.io).
+The SciPy website is built on the [scientific-python-hugo-theme](https://github.com/scientific-python/scientific-python-hugo-theme) and served using [Hugo](https://gohugo.io).